 Here are the top five things to make planning a winter getaway to Martha’s Vineyard a must on your ravel bucket list:

 1. Book a cozy accommodation in or close to town, to make it easy to get around in the snow.
-Some of our favorite inns include the Nobnocket in Vineyard Haven, the Hob Knob in Edgartown, the Beach Plum in Menemsha, or the Dockside Inn in Oak Bluffs.
+Some of our favorite inns include the Nobnocket and Mansion House in Vineyard Haven, and the Oak Bluffs Inn in (you guessed it!)
+Oak Bluffs.

 2. Look at what your inn or hotel has to offer, and see if you can take advantage of any of the offerings.
-Do they offer in room massages, breakfast in bed, or private chef dinners?
-Book those so you get to enjoy the most of what they have to offer.
+Do they offer on-location dining, breakfast in bed, or safe, personalized experiences?
+Be sure to ask your host how they can help you make the most of your stay.

-For those looking for a relaxed vacation, planning a visit to the island in the winter months is ideal.
+For those looking for a relaxed vacation, and a quiet place to enjoy peace and tranquility, planning a visit to the island in the winter months is ideal.
 It’s also a great time for budget conscious travelers, as hotel rates are at their lowest, restaurants run winter specials all season long, and shops have endless sale racks.
 It’s a great way to get to know and explore the island, meet the locals, and embrace the island in all it’s snowy glory.

-For more off season inspiration, check out the following links:
+For more year round visiting tips check out the following links:

 What to Do on Martha’s Vineyard in the Off-Season by We Are Not Martha